Destinations: Frankfurt Travel Guide & Flights

 Romerberg Square

 Most of the city’s medieval buildings are concentrated around Romerberg Square in the old town.
-Enjoy browsing the various half-timbered buildings rebuilt following World War II.
+There’s plenty here for history fans – enjoy browsing the various half-timbered buildings rebuilt following the devastation of World War II.

 Frankfurt is known for Apfelwein, an apple wine known as Ebbelwoi by locals.
 Be sure to visit one of the traditional cider taverns around the city, especially in Sachsenhausen, popular with locals and tourists alike.